ericheard/Challenges/FileChallenge/readme.txt

 This Scala application will prompt for a filename, if run from project root folder no path is needed for input.txt

+NOTE: The Intellij project is use a Global configured Scala library: File > Project Structure > Platform Settings > Global Libraries